SystemsApproach/ops/provision.rst

 both defining a set of models for the information being collected (this schema effectively represents the logical structure shown in :numref:`Figure %s <fig-infra>`), and entering the corresponding facts about the physical devices.
-This process is familiar to anyone that is responsible for managing a network of devices, whether it is the first stage in a larger automated framework (such as the one described in this book) or simply a place to record what IP address has been
+This process is familiar to anyone who is responsible for managing a network of devices, whether it is the first stage in a larger automated framework (such as the one described in this book) or simply a place to record what IP address has been